 - DANGEROUS FIREWORKS: Under California Health and Safety Code Fireworks Penalties, Section 12700(B), a person in possession of unaltered dangerous fireworks in violation of the State Fireworks Law is punishable as a misdemeanor or a public offense with fines ranging from $500 to more than $50,000, depending on the gross weight of unaltered dangerous fireworks in possession.

 Each year thousands of people, many of them children, are burned, blinded, and even disfigured by fireworks.
 In addition, fireworks cause fires that cost us millions of dollars in property loss.

 Leave Fireworks to the Professionals

-The sale and use of “Safe and Sane” fireworks in your community may be prohibited by local ordinance (check with your local fire department).
+The sale and use of “Safe and Sane” fireworks in your community may be prohibited by local ordinance.
 If they are allowed, “Safe and Sane” fireworks can only be purchased from a State Fire Marshal licensed retail stand from noon on June 28 to noon on July 6.